Self-Help Closet & Pantry of Des Plaines

 Donations

-Donations of food are always appreciated, and monetary donations will allow us more flexibility at this time.
+Donations of food are always appreciated, and monetary donations allow us more flexibility to serve clients' needs.

 Please send only one representative if possible.